 In Memoriam: Film Preservationist David Shepard (1940–2017)

-In January of this year, we lost one of our own, David Shepard, beloved champion of silent and classic film.
+In January 2017, we lost one of our own, David Shepard, beloved champion of silent and classic film.
 Shepard began at the wee age of twelve renting Kodascope prints to run at home in his newly acquired Bell and Howell projector.
 When rental houses began selling off their stock, he began to buy, and some of these 16mm prints became the basis of later restorations.
 At his various positions, from the American Film Institute to his own Film Preservation Associates, Shepard scoured the world’s archives and private film collections to uncover and restore cinema’s treasures.
 Without his efforts, many of the silent films that have been seen at festivals and repertory houses, purchased on the home video market, or streamed online simply would not be available.
 In loving memory of our friend, this year’s SFSFF presents the Magic and Mirth program, films selected by Serge Bromberg of Lobster Films with Shepard in mind as well as this touching tribute written by another festival friend, Russell Merritt.

 When I remember David, I think of high adventure, the kind that turns film reclamation into a series of quests, conspiracies, improbable partnerships, witty banter, and second story work.
 Take, for example, the way we met.
 It started with a phone call, when in 1976 he asked me to collaborate on a TV series featuring radio broadcaster and world traveler Lowell Thomas.
 To an academic like me, it all sounded exotic, in a homespun sort of way.
 David was calling from Iowa, sitting on a stack of Fox Movietone newsreels acquired from a Hollywood lab, which he was supplying to a PBS station in South Carolina.
 He wanted me to help him ghostwrite scripts for Lowell, which Thomas would review from his office on Park Avenue.
 Although the show was called Lowell Thomas Remembers, the great man didn’t have time to remember much of anything.
 So David and I banged out copy that gave Lowell something to recall from the 1930s.
 It was the start of a forty-year friendship.